Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Booster vs. Compressor: Which Do You Need?

 I don’t think it’s a matter of which you need, as you will always need a compressor.
-Both deliver pressurized air, and compressors often can provide you with enough pressure to complete your applications.
-But, in situations where you need additional pressure, compressors that have a booster system attached are able to achieve pressures up to 10 times greater than the compressor alone.
+Both deliver pressurized air, and compressors often provide enough pressure to complete your applications.
+But in situations where you need additional pressure, compressors that have a booster system attached can achieve pressures up to 10 times greater than the compressor alone.

 If you require a high range of pressure, then it is recommended to obtain a pressure booster and attach it to your system.
 If you do not require a high range of pressure, then a regular air compressor should be suitable enough for you.